Kidney disease

 • avoid dehydration

-• avoid medications that could damage your kidneys, such as those containing ibuprofen or diclofenac.
+• avoid medicines that could damage your kidneys, such as those containing ibuprofen or diclofenac.

-Over time, if the damage becomes really bad, the kidneys can not get better.
+Over time, if the damage gets really bad, the body fills up with excess wastes and water.
 This is called kidney failure.

 People with kidney failure have 3 treatment options: